Principal Care Management in Michigan.

 How does PCM work for providers in Michigan?

 Principal Care Management (PCM) allows Michigan providers to bill Medicare for focused management of a single high-complexity chronic condition using CPT codes 99424, 99425, 99426, 99427.
 Medicare covers PCM under the same framework as CCM.
-MI Medicaid provides full supplementary coverage.
-CCN Health streamlines PCM workflows including condition-specific care plans, medication management tracking, and automated billing for Michigan practices.
+MI Medicaid provides partial supplementary coverage.
+Prevalent conditions like heart disease drive PCM demand across Michigan.
+CCN Health streamlines PCM workflows including condition-specific care plans, medication management tracking, and automated billing — integrating with 5+ major health systems including Beaumont Health and Spectrum Health.

 Medicare Billing